Local traffic benefits

 In order to deliver the R2P Project, local access changes are required around South Road.
 A key change will be the permanent removal of the east-west connectivity along Pym Street across South Road, including the pedestrian crossing at this intersection.

 The final design for Pym Street will only allow left in and left out on both sides of South Road, and will not allow for the current east-west through-movement.
-Pym Street access was carefully considered by the Department of Planning, Transport and Infrastructure (DPTI) through the concept planning stage of the project in 2017.
+Pym Street access was carefully considered by the Department through the concept planning stage of the project in 2017.

-The proposed changes to Pym Street were presented at Community Information Sessions and on DPTI’s website in December 2018.
+The proposed changes to Pym Street were presented at Community Information Sessions and on the Departments website in December 2018.

 East-west access is provided at nearby Torrens Road and Regency Road.
 East-west movements will also be possible via U-turns at Torrens Road and Regency Road.

 Pedestrian and cyclist access in both a north-south and east-west direction is vital for maintaining neighbourhood connectivity and convenience for residents and businesses.
 A Shared Use Path over South Road north of Pym Street will provide valuable pedestrian and cyclist connections between Torrens Road and Regency Road.
 For more details on the pedestrian and cyclist overpass please click here.